mrevilg/Coding-Questions/Linux.md

-apt-cache search [keyword] : look for something already installed apt update : will update current repository apt list : List all packages apt list --installed | grep ^xyz : self-explanitory apt show xyz : Details on xyz
+apt-cache search [keyword] : look for something already installed apt update : will update current repository apt full-upgrade : will upgrade and trash collect rep if available apt list : List all packages apt list --installed | grep ^xyz : self-explanitory apt show xyz : Details on xyz apt remove : Removes xyz, but not assoc data apt purge : DEATH TO ALL!!

+aptitude : apt on steroids

+pip3 install -r nameoffile : Git install requierments

 ---
 & : Run Commands in the background